 Hot flashes are one of the most well-known symptoms of menopause.
-During a hot flash, intense feelings of heat radiate throughout the entire body, especially on the face, neck, and chest, and are usually accompanied by profuse sweating followed by chills.
+During a hot flash, intense feelings of heat radiate throughout the entire body, especially on the face, neck, and chest.
+They usually occur alongside profuse sweating, followed by chills.

 One of the most obvious problems hot flashes pose for women in the workplace is temperature control.
-In an indoor workplace with little ventilation, the temperature programmed may be too high for a woman experiencing regular hot flashes.
-If a woman works outdoors, warm weather can intensify hot flashes, making it difficult to work.
+The preset temperature inside a building or indoor workplace may be too high for a woman experiencing regular hot flashes.
+If a woman works outdoors, warm weather can intensify hot flashes.
 Some jobs may require fitted clothing or heavy protective equipment, which can exacerbate hot flashes and increase sweating.

 During menopause, many women report dizziness, fatigue, and an increased need to urinate.
-Although closing your eyes and resting may relieve these symptoms, that’s not possible in most work environments.
+Although closing your eyes and resting may relieve these symptoms, that’s not possible in some work environments.

-If you suffer from a frequent urge to urinate, you may need to visit the restroom more often than non-menopausal co-workers.
-However, your job may have a strict policy on breaks or you may not have adequate access to the restroom, making dealing with this symptom of menopause a challenge.
+If you have a frequent urge to urinate, you may need to visit the restroom more often than co-workers who are not menopausal.
+However, your job may have a strict policy on breaks or you may not have adequate access to the restroom.
+This can make dealing with this symptom of menopause a challenge.

-For many women, menopause causes a great deal of stress and being at work can exacerbate stress.
+For many women, menopause causes a great deal of stress, and being at work can make it worse.
 Heavy workloads, inflexible hours, and lack of adequate vacation time or sick days make it difficult to relax and deal with the stress caused by menopause.
 The physical symptoms of menopause may cause embarrassment, which can worsen feelings of stress.

-Externally, women going through menopause may experience negativity, judgment, ridicule, harassment, inappropriate comments, and a general lack of understanding from others--especially male co-workers.
+Externally, women going through menopause may experience negativity, judgment, ridicule, harassment, inappropriate comments, and a general lack of understanding from others.

-While there’s no official law that addresses menopause, there is legislation that states that employers are required to protect the health, safety, and welfare of all employees.
+While there’s no official law that addresses menopause, there is legislation that states that employers must protect the health, safety, and welfare of all employees.
 This includes women who are having a difficult time at work due to menopausal symptoms.

 One of the most effective ways to overcome any barriers to understanding menopause is to communicate.
 Many women are embarrassed to discuss menopause, especially with male supervisors and managers.
 However, lack of communication and understanding can make work even more difficult.